AlphaCrystal: Contact map based crystal structure prediction using deep learning: Introduction

+Here we propose a novel deep knowledge-guided ab initio approach for crystal structure prediction, which is inspired by the recent successes of deep learning approaches for protein structure prediction\cite{di2012deep,senior2020improved,zheng2019deep} led by the famous AlphaFold \cite{senior2020improved}.
 To our knowledge, our AlphaCrystal algorithm is the first method for crystal contact map prediction in CSP.
 We use deep residual neural networks \cite{he2016identity} for contact prediction which learns the intricate relationships of bonding relationships of atoms.
 The advantage of AlphaCrystal is that it can exploit the rich atom interaction distribution or other geometric patterns or motifs \cite{zhu2017efficient} existing in the large number of known crystal structures to predict the atomic contact map.
 These complex hidden knowledge can be learned as deep physical knowledge by our deep neural network, which can be exploited by the contact map prediction and atomic coordinate reconstruction process.
 We train the deep neural network using a subset of materials with solved structures from the Materials Project database and then test it on a set of test samples.
 Our experimental results show that our method when trained with 80\% MP samples can achieve almost 100\% contact map accuracy out of 48\% the test set.

 Our contributions can be summarized as follows:

 \begin{itemize} \item We propose AlphaCrystal, a deep learning and genetic algorithm based approach for crystal structure prediction using the predicted atomic contact map as a knowledge-guided methodology for addressing the crystal structure prediction problem. \item We evaluated our algorithm over 20 benchmark crystal targets and find that it can predict their contact maps with high accuracy, which further leads to successful prediction of their crystal structures. \item we have applied AlphaCrystal to predict 10 non-trivial crystal structures and verified their stability by DFT calculations. \end{itemize}